-Many people are caught off-guard by the San Francisco weather.
-We have a unique climate here - one that is much cooler than the rest of California.
+Many people are caught off-guard by the weather in San Francisco CA. We have a unique climate here - one that is much cooler than the rest of California.

 The city is surrounded on three sides by cool water.
 When warm air mixes with this cool water, it creates fog.